 When I became a lactation consultant (IBCLC) I always imagined I would love breastfeeding.
 Unfortunately, I can’t say that has always been the case.
 I felt it important to write this post to let moms know that it is common to have odd feelings of no enjoyment, even frustration or simply “I don’t like this feeling” while breastfeeding.

-For me, there were a number of things that just drove me absolutely insane.
+For me, there were a number of things that just drove me absolutely nuts!!

 1. That weird flutter thing she will do with her mouth on my nipple.
 I just can’t handle it.
 Sometimes I can deal for a few minutes but not much longer and I’m done.
 I can’t describe the feeling but it makes my skin crawl!!
 Sometimes I just have to take her off and switch sides because it bothers me so much.

 2. The times that she will pinch and squeeze my breast…with nails!
 Yes, let me just tell you there are times my breast looks like it went through a war zone or I got into a fight with a cat because it is so scratched and beat up.
 OUCH!
 It hurts!
 The only solution has been to tell her, “No, don’t do that.
 You are hurting mommy.”
 BUT, that has been to no avail.

 3. I hate pumping.
 I just hate it.
 I hate having to sit for 20 minutes and hold the pump flanges (yes, tried the hands free bra and it just isn’t worth it to me).
 I hate when you move just an inch, loose the seal, and milk spills everywhere on you!
 My saving grace has been changing pumps… that has helped with the feeling not being unbearably annoying.
 However, admittedly, I pump only out of necessity and that is simply rarely.